 “Sometimes a Monster” turned out to be more than a song.
 It is my credo, the idea that has fueled almost everything I have written since then — songs, a musical called River of Stone, which became my first creative collaboration with my wife, Talia Van-Son Melnick, these newsletters...
 There's lots more to tell about my family, but for that I would have to write a book.
 I'm doing that too, an attempt to understand some extraordinary lives through the prism of trauma and the journey of healing...

 I would love for this newsletter to turn into an ongoing conversation, so feel free to add your own thoughts to the comments window, below.
 And if you know anyone else who might like the discussion, please forward on to them as well.
+If you want similar blogs as that, please subscribe below for my Bi-weekly newsletter which will include future blogs and announcements.

 Best to all…